minetest-mods/qa_block/README.md

 https://forum.minetest.net/viewtopic.php?f=11&t=15759

 # Dependencies
-- smartfs - GUI for check selection is implemented using smartfs - currently a provided version is used so there is no dependency
+- smartfs - GUI for check selection and manipulation.
+Optional, but without smartfs there is limited functionality available

 # Provided check modules
 - empty - Empty file for your own checks